umrlastig/gchoqueux/README.md

 The "Publications" section is generated from the HAL repository of each researcher, using the hal.js library.
 To have your publications displayed inside your homepage you have to:

 1. Fill your HAL repository with all your publications.
-2. Edit the HAL-id used when the page is loaded: in the index.html, modify the line below by changing 'guillaume-touya' to your own HAL-id.
+2. Edit the HAL-id used when the page is loaded: in the index.html, modify the line below by changing 'gerald-choqueux' to your own HAL-id.

-> \<body id="page-top" onload="reviewingVis('reviewing.json');getJournalPublicationsAuthor('guillaume-touya');getConfPublicationsAuthor('guillaume-touya');getBookPublicationsAuthor('guillaume-touya');getOtherPublicationsAuthor('guillaume-touya');">
+> \<body id="page-top" onload="reviewingVis('reviewing.json');getJournalPublicationsAuthor('gerald-choqueux');getConfPublicationsAuthor('gerald-choqueux');getBookPublicationsAuthor('gerald-choqueux');getOtherPublicationsAuthor('gerald-choqueux');">

 3. If you want to change the style or the categories, please feel free to edit your copy of the hal.js library.